NethServer/nethsecurity-docs/backup.rst

 Access the ``Backup & Restore`` page under the ``System`` section, then click on the :guilabel:`Download backup` button.

 If the machine has a valid Enterprise subscription, the page will show a list of backups available from the remote server.
-The user can click the :guilabel:`Run backup` buttont: the backup will be stored on a remote server and the user will be able to download it by clicking the :guilabel:`Download` button.
+The user can click the :guilabel:`Run backup` button: the backup will be stored on a remote server and the user will be able to download it by clicking the :guilabel:`Download` button.
 Please note that the date of the backup is the server date.
 The dates displayed in the backup list are based on the time of the server storing the backups, not the time of the firewall that created them.